Miller Lab logo

 University of Washington | Department of Pediatrics | Department of Laboratory Medicine & Pathology

 Around 50% of individuals with a suspected genetic disorder remain undiagnosed after a complete clinical evaluation, which often takes years to complete.
 We believe this burden on patients and families is simply too high.
-In the Miller Lab, our goals are twofold: to improve the efficiency and effectiveness of genetic testing, and to better understand human genetic disease through the identification and characterization of novel disease-causing variation.
+In the Miller Lab, our goals are threefold: to improve the efficiency and effectiveness of genetic testing, to promote equity in genetic testing by reducing barriers to receiving a comprehensive genetic evaluation, and to better understand human genetic disease through the identification and characterization of novel disease-causing variation.

 SEQUENCING SERVICES »